HOW DOES A WATER FED POLE SYSTEM WORK?

 The pure water or water fed pole window cleaning system is simple in principle.
 Water straight from the tap is impure.
 To varying degrees depending on where you are in the world, it’s full of impurities including minerals and sediments.
 These impurities are the reason why you can’t just hose a window or a car down and leave it to dry, as you’ll end up with spots and streaks all over the place.

-When on site, it is pumped via hosing to one or more operators using telescopic poles of varying sizes, with cleaning brushes on the end.
+When we are on site, it is pumped via hosing to one or more operators using telescopic poles of varying sizes, with cleaning brushes on the end.
 These poles allow window cleaners to reach and clean windows at heights of up to 70ft from the ground, without touching a ladder.

 The windows are then left to dry naturally and, provided the correct technique has been used, the result is a perfectly clean spot and streak free finish.